manuel-crispino/exml2/README.md

-# This file is to Pratice some C
+# This project is to pratice before the Clang exam in milestone-2 of the 42 school

-Since i am going to have an exam soon i will pratice some of the exams C projects to get ready and also to renforce what i have learnd so far.
+The Goal is to be prepared for the exam and to reinforce what i have been learning.

 42 School Milestone 01/